-Starting on Sunday 30 September, we will begin to celebrate the 90th anniversary of the opening of this church.
-In preparation for this milestone, I invite you to reflect on and celebrate what it means to be a member or friend of Holy Name today.
+Starting on Sunday 30 September, we have begun to celebrate the 90th anniversary of the opening of this church.
+Throughout this anniversary year, I invite you to reflect and celebrate what it means to be a member or friend of Holy Name today.

 The Parish Council and I hope that as a result of the celebrations our community and its identity will continue to grow and become even better known as a place where all – young or old, married, single or divorced, and whatever their sexuality – are welcomed and cherished.
-In this spirit we hope that as many as possible of our members and friends will join together to hold a variety of celebrations and events throughout the year for people of all ages, means and preferences. ~ Fr Campion
+In this spirit we hope that as many people as possible will join together to hold a variety of celebrations and events throughout the year for people of all ages, means and preferences. ~ Fr Campion

 Cake and Fizz

-On Sunday 30th September we will mark the 90th anniversary of the laying of the foundation stone for the church building with a simple Fizz and Cake reception after each Mass (just fizz in the evening).
-We hope many members and friends of Holy name will take part.
+On Sunday 30th September we marked the 90th anniversary of the laying of the foundation stone for the church building with a simple Fizz and Cake reception after each Mass (just fizz in the evening).
+Many people took part – and said they’d like to see more occasions like this one!

 The first of our celebrations took place on 23 June 2018 on HMS Calliope on the River Tyne.
 Guests began the evening with leisurely drinks on deck and in the Officer’s Mess while taking in the best views of the river.
 That very evening they had the unique and privileged view of the spectacular water feature erected on the Tyne – as part of the Great Exhibition of the North – that was paying homage to one of the North East’s most famous landmarks, the Angel of the North.
 Later, after enjoying sumptuous food prepared by the Navy’s chefs, they were able to dance the night away to a ‘live’ band.